 - a.
-By posting at the Superintendent's office and by publication in a newspaper of general circulation in the County; and - b.
+By posting at the Superintendent's office and by publication in a newspaper of general circulation in the County or on the publicly accessible website designated by Bay County for the publication of legal notices and advertisements found at http://publicnoticesbaycountyfl.gov/; and - b.
 By mail to all persons who have made requests of the Board for advance notice of its meetings.